ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 		    NOREUSE -
 		    NONINDEXED -
 		    TO (99366)) -
-		    DATA (NAME (VSE.VIRT457.LIBRARY.DATA ) ) -
+		    DATA (NAME (VSE.VIRTvrr.LIBRARY.DATA ) ) -
 		    CATALOG (VSESP.USER.CATALOG )
 	 IF LASTCC NE 0 THEN CANCEL JOB
 	/*
 	// OPTION STDLABEL=ADD
-	// DLBL VIRT457,'VSE.VIRT457.LIBRARY',,VSAM,CAT=VSESPUC
+	// DLBL VIRTvrr,'VSE.VIRTvrr.LIBRARY',,VSAM,CAT=VSESPUC
 	/*
 	// EXEC IESVCLUP,SIZE=AUTO
-	A VSE.VIRT457.LIBRARY        VIRT457 VSESPUC OLD KEEP
+	A VSE.VIRTvrr.LIBRARY        VIRTvrr VSESPUC OLD KEEP
 	/*
 	// EXEC LIBR,PARM='MSHP'
-		      DEFINE LIB=VIRT457 REPLACE=YES
+		      DEFINE LIB=VIRTvrr REPLACE=YES
-		      DEFINE SUBLIB=VIRT457.SUBLIB REPLACE=YES
+		      DEFINE SUBLIB=VIRTvrr.SUBLIB REPLACE=YES
 	/*
 	/&
 	* $$ EOJ

 *VIRTLIB : JCL to define the sublibrary (z/VSE)*

 Job VIRTLIB contains an example of JCL to define the library which will contain the VIRTEL executable modules and source books.
 This job is provided as an example, and may need to be modified prior to execution.
-The name VIRTnnn.SUBLIB indicates the VIRTEL version, for example VIRT457.SUBLIB for version 4.57.
+The name VIRTnnn.SUBLIB indicates the VIRTEL version, for example VIRTvrr.SUBLIB for version 4.57.
 Parameters VOLUMES(SYSWK1), and possibly the cluster name and catalog name, may need to be modified.

 Loading the executable modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^